Fuzzy, Velvet, Soft Succulents

 Buy it: Amazon

-Senecio medley-woodii pronounced [suh·nee·see·oh] medley [wood-ee-eye] is native to semi-tropical areas of Africa, a species of the genus Senecio and family Asteraceae.
+The Senecio medley-woodii pronounced [suh·nee·see·oh] medley [wood-ee-eye] is native to semi-tropical areas of Africa, a species of the genus Senecio and family Asteraceae.
 A fuzzy succulent shrub with thick stems covered in white felt and oval shovel-shaped leaves.
 Dark green foliage is drought-deciduous with densely felted white wool, which gives it a silvery appearance.
 This succulent has an upright growth habit when young, then as it gets older it tends to sprawl.

 Prefers full to partial sun (40 to 95 degrees) and prefers cool and humid-less conditions to maintain a beautiful pelt.
 Be sure to let it completely dry out in between thorough watering.
 In winter months water less and protect from frost.
 Porous soil with adequate drainage is best.
 It can grow 15 to 18 inches tall if staked and propagates happily from cuttings.

 In winter look for bright yellow, daisy-like blooms with orange and yellow disks.
-This succulent makes an excellent potted plant underplanted with haworthias and small crassulas, or can be planted in a succulent or rock garden.
+This succulent makes an excellent potted plant underplanted with Haworthias and small Crassulas, or can be planted in a succulent or rock garden.

 Senecio is the largest genus of flowering plants, with over 2000 species globally, and 300 in South Africa.
 The word senecio is derived from the Latin word “senex”, meaning old man, referring to the greyish white hairy pappus, which aids in seed dispersal.
 Named after John Medley Wood (1827-1915), a famous botanist.

-Jacobaea maritima, pronounced [jake-koh-BAY-ee-uh] [muh-rit-eye-muh] is commonly known as silver ragwort or dusty miller, and formerly known as Senecio cineraria pronounced [suh·nee·see·oh][sinner·rare·ree·uh].
+The Jacobaea maritima, pronounced [jake-koh-BAY-ee-uh] [muh-rit-eye-muh] is commonly known as silver ragwort or dusty miller, and formerly known as Senecio cineraria pronounced [suh·nee·see·oh][sinner·rare·ree·uh].
 A perennial plant species in the genus Jacobaea in the family Asteraceae, but was formerly placed in the genus Senecio, and is still widely referred to as Senecio cineraria.

 Native to the Mediterranean region, it is widely cultivated as an ornamental plant for its white, woolly-white, felt-like foliage.